orcwg/cra-hub/faq.md

 <details>
     <a name="q-As-an-open-source-steward-do-i-have-to-affix-the-ce-mark"></a>
     <summary><strong><a name="faq-tmp-34" href="#faq-tmp-34">tmp-34.</a> What is the 'CE Mark' and do I need to add it to my software ?</em></strong></summary>
-The CE mark is a distinctive symbol indicating that a product complies with the relevant EU product regulations. <strong>Under the CRA, only manufacturers are authorized to affix the CE mark to a product.</strong> Open Source software stewards and developers outside the scope of the law cannot do so
+The CE mark is a distinctive symbol indicating that a product complies with the relevant EU product regulations. <strong>Under the CRA, only manufacturers are authorized to affix the CE mark to a product.</strong> Open Source software stewards, and developers outside the scope of the law cannot do so

 For Manufacturers, under the Cyber Resilience Act (CRA), Article 30 of the Regulation outlines the requirements for CE marking on digital products, whether hardware or software.
 - Hardware: The CE mark must, in principle, be affixed directly to the product.
 If this is not feasible, it may be placed on the packaging and in the EU declaration of conformity.